The Canadian Jewish News: History

 The Canadian Jewish News was founded by M. J. Nurenberger, a friend of Menachem Begin and supporter of his Herut party, and his wife Dorothy and was first published on Friday, January 1, 1960, and was the first exclusively English-language Jewish newspaper published in Ontario.

 The CJN was considered a "provocative" paper into the 1970s but was later considered something of a "lapdog for the community".
-The original CJN hewed a line that supported the right in Israeli politics and was critical of the liberal leadership of the Canadian Jewish community at the time as well as community institutions such as B'nai Brith and the United Jewish Appeal, the latter for its secrecy in how it dispersed money.
+The CJN originally hewed a line that supported the right in Israeli politics and was critical of the liberal leadership of the Canadian Jewish community at the time as well as community institutions such as B'nai Brith and the United Jewish Appeal, the latter for its secrecy in how it dispersed money.
 According to his daughter, Atara Beck, "He believed that a newspaper should be a thorn in the side of the establishment."

 In 1971, following the death of his wife, Nurenberger sold the newspaper for $30,000 to a group of community leaders that included Shoppers Drug Mart founder Murray Koffler and real estate developer Albert Latner and was led by philanthropist and businessman Ray Wolfe.
 Though independent, the newspaper has been owned, since 1971, by a group of Jewish leaders allied with what was then the Canadian Jewish Congress.

-Nurenburger soon regretted his decision, discouraged by the new version of the paper's reticence to challenge the community's establishment, and started the Jewish Times in 1974, which was decidedly more right wing than CJN under its new management, and continued publication into the early 1990s.
+Nurenburger soon regretted his decision, discouraged by the new version of the paper's reticence to challenge the community's establishment, and started the Jewish Times in 1974, which was decidedly more right wing than The CJN under its new management, and continued publication into the early 1990s.

-In 1979, the CJN adopted editorial guidelines that prevent articles from criticizing the state of Israel's security policies.
+In 1979, The CJN adopted editorial guidelines that prevent articles from criticizing the state of Israel's security policies.

 By 2013, it had a circulation of 40,000 copies per week.

-Suspension
+First closure

 On April 22, 2013, the newspaper issued termination notices to its 50 staff and announced that it will cease printing with its June 20 edition due to financial constraints.
-The publishers sought benefactors to provide funding that would allow the CJN to continue as an exclusively online publication less reliant on advertising.
+The publishers sought benefactors to provide funding that would allow The CJN to continue as an exclusively online publication less reliant on advertising.